-The variable PURCHRD indicates the round in which the prescribed medicine was obtained/purchased and takes on the value of 1, 2, 3, 4, or 5.
+The variable PURCHRD indicates the round in which the prescribed medicine was purchased and takes on the value of 1, 2, 3, 4, or 5.
+Rounds 3, 4, and 5 are associated with MEPS survey data collection from Panel 6.
+Similarly, Rounds 1, 2, and 3 are associated with data collected from Panel 7.